nf-osi/tutorials/analysis_workshop_2024/README.md

 ## Accompanying recordings

 ### Cavatica
-(these have audio, while the ones embedded in the presentation do not)

 - (~6 min) Setting up NF Data portal data for Cavatica: <publicly available after workshop>
 - (~10 min) The `analysis.Rmd` walk-through in Cavatica: <publicly available after workshop>